Torben2907/qml-supervised/README.md

 ### For Windows OS
 <!-- TODO: -->
-Check if all tests of the project (Add the `-v` for verbose output) run:
+Check if all tests of the project run (Add the `-v` for verbose output):
 ```shell
 pytest -v
 ```